durhammutualaid/durhammutualaid/README.md

 ### Hotline: (919) 886-5334

 ## About Us
-We are a group of neighbors that are organizing to resources for those who need them.
+We are a group of neighbors that are organizing resources for those who need them.

 ## Neighborhoods
 - West end : contact info